eslint/eslint/docs/rules/consistent-return.md

-# Require Consistent Returns (consistent-return)

-One of the confusing aspects of JavaScript is that any function may or may not return a value at any point in time.
-When a function exits without any `return` statement executing, the function returns `undefined`.
-Similarly, calling `return` without specifying any value will cause the function to return `undefined`.
-Only when `return` is called with a value is there a change in the function's return value.
+# require `return` statements to either always or never specify values (consistent-return)

-Unlike statically-typed languages that will catch when a function doesn't return the type of data expected, JavaScript has no such checks, meaning that it's easy to make mistakes such as this:
+Unlike statically-typed languages which enforce that a function returns a specified type of value, JavaScript allows different code paths in a function to return different types of values.

+A confusing aspect of JavaScript is that a function returns `undefined` if any of the following are true:

+* it does not execute a `return` statement before it exits
+* it executes `return` which does not specify a value explicitly
+* it executes `return undefined`
+* it executes `return void` followed by an expression (for example, a function call)
+* it executes `return` followed by any other expression which evaluates to `undefined`

+If any code paths in a function return a value explicitly but some code path do not return a value explicitly, it might be a typing mistake, especially in a large function.
+In the following example:

+* a code path through the function returns a Boolean value `true`
+* another code path does not return a value explicitly, therefore returns `undefined` implicitly

 ```js
 function doSomething(condition) {
     if (condition) {
         return true;
     } else {